-There’s a lot of confusion regarding the difference between procurement and purchasing.
+There’s a lot of confusion regarding the difference between procurement vs purchasing.
 Most professionals believe they are the same, but they don’t realize that their functions differ from each other.

 Procurement refers to the entire process of acquiring products or services.
 It involves requirement analysis, vendor research, vendor selection, negotiation, contract signing, and purchase.